 Is your property eligible for assistance?

-- Does the occupied household have a referral from a health practitioner deeming a member of the household high-risk for, or recovering from COVID, OR a referral from a case worker to confirm repairs are needed to maintain housing?
+- Does the occupied household have a referral from a health practitioner deeming a member of the household high-risk for, or recovering from COVID, OR a referral from a case worker or medical provider to confirm repairs are needed to maintain housing?

 - Is the home a single, double, 3-unit or 4-unit property?

 - Is the property owner a small-scale landlord with less than 5 structures in their portfolio, who is up to date on all of their property taxes, City of Buffalo obligations, and fees?